robertgarrigos/backdrop-headless-client/README.md

-# Laravel 5 REST API client for a backdrop cms site with the headless module
+# Laravel 5 REST API client for a Backdrop cms site with the headless module

 **This package is still in a heavy development process**